mayraberrones94/Aprendizaje/README.md

 | 5	| 0.02	     | 0.99	 | 0.09     | 0.93    | 0.92	      | 0.94        |

 The current results are really good news, since bootstrap with wavelets was a little bit computationally heavy and we wanted to explore results with more complex architectures of CNNs, but we are still in the process of trying to train a model with all the other datasets combined, just to make sure it is not a good result only because is a small dataset.

+## **Homework 9: Additive models trees and related methods**

+> **Instructions:** Read through the spam example used throughout Chapter 9 and make an effort to replicate the steps for your own data.
+When something isn't quite applicable, discuss the reasons behind this.
+Be sure to read Sections 9.6 and 9.7 before getting started.